NiteeshK21/ortholytics/README.md

 ## Credits

-Wave.io is developed by [Your Name] and [Your Team].
+Wave.io is developed by Niteesh Pandey , Shazin abbas , Divyanshu Singh out team Do puff code .
 Special thanks to [Collaborators] for their contributions to the project.
 Connect with us on GitHub and social media:

 - GitHub: [Your GitHub Profile]
 - Twitter: [Your Twitter Profile]